 Students may select the General Education requirements in effect during the academic catalog year in which they entered San Diego State University, another campus in the system, or a California community college, even if they declare or change their major in a later year.
-All other requirements (including GE) shall continue to be governed by the catalog in effect in the academic year in which students declare or change their major, or in the academic year in which they graduate.
+All other requirements (including GE, pre-major and impaction criteria, course prerequisites, and accepted articulation arrangements) shall continue to be governed by the catalog in effect in the academic year in which students declare or change their major, or in the academic year in which they graduate.
 This option shall apply only to students who maintain continuous enrollment either (a) solely at San Diego State University or (b) at San Diego State University and a California Community College or another CSU campus.